separatebike1/separatebike1/README.md

-Hello, World!
+# Hello, World!

-These are my solo projects made in C using some skills i learned from CS50x.
+### These are my solo projects made in C using some skills i learned from CS50x.
+Pretty useless, but i just put them here for fun!
-Currently on Week 4, or Memory, then im gonna learn Data Structures from Week 5, to see what solo projects i can make with them, and with the other concepts that im gonna learn in the future.

-Good luck to myself!!

-PS:
-  After finishing the course, im gonna learn Java to become a back end developer!
+#### i know that i f'ed up on the sorter because i used bubble sort because it was easier for me to make and i know its slow since its time complexity is O(n^(2))